Time for a super exciting lesson on how to organize your dishwasher!

 This falls under the category of stuff you need to know in order to adult better in life.

-Like learning how to fold fitted sheets.
+Like learning how to fold fitted sheets, which is something everyone should know how to do.

 The Case for Organizing Your Dishwasher

-Loading you dishwasher in a haphazard way means
+Loading you dishwasher in a haphazard way means:

 - Cleaner dishes